 - Eliminates the need for annual maintenance, saving an estimated $400K or more annually on navigation aid maintenance costs

-- Upgradeable to CAT III, enabling schedule reliability of all-weather precision approach availability to all runway ends
+- CAT I available today, with CAT III in development, enabling schedule reliability of all-weather precision approach availability to all runway ends